Checkmarx/JS-SCP/src/general-coding-practices/content-security-policy.md

 prevent [Cross-Site Scripting attacks][2], click jacking and other code injection attacks.

-If you have already read [Dependencies][3] and [Interpreted Code Integrity][4] general coding practices, you will see that they share some security concerns.
+If you already read [Dependencies][3] and [Interpreted Code Integrity][4] general coding practices, you will see that they share some security concerns.

 Starting with [Dependencies][3].
 As our applications have dependencies, dependencies also have their own dependencies.
 How do we know them all?

-Our applications are build server-side and then sent to the client where they run and live most of the execution time.
+Our applications are build server-side and are then sent to the client where they run and live throughout most of the execution time.
 How do they know what is running there?

 Let's assume that you do not have SRI in place (if so, please read the [Interpreted Code Integrity][4] section) and you're loading JavaScript resources from a CDN.
-How do you know that these JavaScript resources do only download known dependencies and nothing else?
-What if the CDN gets compromised and one of the JavaScript resources your application downloads, is added a malicious payload.
-Something like the one below in the middle of a huge library:
+How do you know that these JavaScript resources only download known dependencies and nothing else?
+What if the CDN gets compromised and one of the JavaScript resources that your application downloads includes a malicious payload?
+Think of something such as the example below in the middle of a huge
+library:

 ```javascript
 var s = document.createElement(s);